Home Business Business rates Non-domestic (business) rates

 Part Occupied Property Relief

-If you have a property which is only partly occupied for a short period of time then you can apply for part-occupied property relief.
+If you have a property which is only partly occupied for a short period of time, you may apply for part-occupied property relief.

 If your property is an industrial property, the unoccupied area of the property must be unoccupied for 1 to 6 months for you to be eligible.